unripe tomatoes, japanese beetles, late-start vegetable gardens and more: q&a with ken druse

 Important note: Got a question for a future show?
 Ask it in the comments or contact form on A Way to Garden dot com or KenDruse dot com, or on Facebook dot com/A Way to Garden and we’ll scoop them up as we plan for next time.

-Read along as you listen to the June 12, 2017 edition of my public-radio show and podcast using the player below (or at this link).
+Read along as you listen to the June 12, 2107 edition of my public-radio show and podcast using the player below.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 tomatoes not ripening